Hearty and juicy, traditional Brazilian food is among the tastiest ones in the world.

 Pastél is by far the most famous Brazilian street food, and it’s perfect when accompanied by sugar cane juice.
-The contrast in flavors – sweet juice and savory snack – is unique.
+This combination is a must-do in Brazil.
+Seriously.
+The contrast in flavors – sweet juice and savory nibble – is unique.

 Famous during the Festa Junina, also known as June Party, this treat can be either sweet or savory.
 The sweet version is my favorite one, though.